xoxzo/blog.xoxzo.com/content/Events/mwc19-barcelona-report-en.md

 ## The Future of Work, Learning and Leading

-Another panel discussion that interested was about [the future of work.](https://www.mwcbarcelona.com/session/the-future-of-work-learning-and-leading/)
-They had a panel discussion consisting of panelist from Flylancer, PwC and Facebook among others.
+Another panel discussion that interested was about the future of work They had a panel discussion consisting of panelist from Flylancer, PwC and Facebook among others.